 Entelligently: Engaging and influencing

-Entelligently provides a ‘snapshot’ of summary information on the app homepage with an instant insight into how the building is performing and the user’s level of comfort compared to others who sit nearby.
+The Entelligently homepage provides a snapshot of summary information giving an instant insight into how the building is performing as well as the user’s level of comfort compared to others who sit nearby.

 This can also engage and influence individuals who are outliers (i.e. expressing views contra to the prevailing trend) to take responsibility for their own comfort and wellbeing, rather than blaming someone else and complaining.